 Onboard Audio.
 The UHD60 has excellent audio, as good as we've ever heard from a projector.
 It will easily satisfy audio needs in a pinch if you are using it in an occasional portable set up, like a back yard movie night for example.
 Of course for large screen home theater 4K projection you will want a surround sound system for maximum impact.
 The Epson HC 4000 has no audio on board, so you must have an external system.

-Input Lag: With a 1080p input signal, the HC 4000 measures 28 ms with 4K Enhancement off, and 30 ms with 4K Enhancement activated.
+Input Lag: The HC 4000 measures 28 ms with 4K Enhancement off, and 30 ms with 4K Enhancement activated.
 The UHD60 measures 63 ms in all modes including Game.
-We do not have measurements for input lag with a native 4K signal.

 In High lamp, the fan noise on the Epson HC 4000 is best described in the low to moderate range, and you will probably become aware of it during quiet interludes in a movie if the projector is placed anywhere near the seating area.
 Dropping the HC 4000 into Medium lamp mode reduces the fan noise quite noticeably and puts it on par with the UHD60.
 There is no incremental advantage to the use of Eco mode, as the HC 4000's fan operates at the same speed in both Medium and Eco.

-Though the Epson HC 4000 is not so impressive in HDR, it is for the most part equal or superior to the UHD60 with SDR source material in any resolution, 4K or otherwise.
+The Epson HC 4000 generally outperforms the UHD60 with SDR source material in terms of brightness, contrast, and clarity.
 In most modes with SDR sources it is incrementally higher in contrast and color saturation, and black levels are a bit deeper.
-It comes with a robust frame interpolation system, which is a feature you can get from Optoma by stepping up to the UHD65 for another $500.
-The HC 4000 also has Full HD 3D and powered Lens Memory, two features of keen interest to some buyers that the UHD60 does not have.
+It comes with a robust frame interpolation system, which is a feature you can also get from Optoma by stepping up to the UHD65 for another $500.
+The HC 4000 has better brightness uniformity.
+It also has Full HD 3D and powered Lens Memory, two features of interest to some buyers that the UHD60 does not have.
 Overall the Epson 4000 is a bigger, heavier projector with more substantial build quality.
-And it has extensive powered zoom and lens shift range, giving the user some installation flexibility not available on the UHD60.
+And it has extensive powered zoom and lens shift range, giving the user some installation flexibility that is not available on the UHD60.

-At the end of the say, both the Epson Home Cinema 4000 and the Optoma UHD60 are stunning values at $2,000, but they have completely different feature sets and performance advantages.
-They are both great 4K-enabled projectors, but neither offers what the other does.
+At the end of the day, both the Epson Home Cinema 4000 and the Optoma UHD60 are highly competitive projectors even with the release this year of the newer and lower priced 4K models.
+They have completely different feature sets and performance advantages.
 Which one is best for you depends on the features you want most.